Prospective & New Scouts

 Finally, the Troop will be attending the Sea Base High Adventure Program in June of 2023.
 Although this trip is already booked, we intend to offer this or other High Adventure trips again in coming years.
 For a full description of the BSA High Adventure Bases, please see this website.

 We are a Scout-led Troop that believes in the Patrol Method of Scouting.
 The Patrol Method allows Scouts to interact in a small group outside the larger Troop context, working together as a team and sharing the responsibility of making their Patrol a success.
 A Patrol takes pride in its identity, and the members strive to make their Patrol the best it can be.

 For official information on the fee structure of the Laurel Highlands Council (of which Troop 138 is a part), please see this information on the Laurel Highlands Council Fee.

 The Troop 138 Treasure maintains accounts for each Scout including deposits, expenses and a running balance.
 Typical expenses charged to Scout accounts include dues, camping costs, and High Adventure fees.
 Patches, merit badges, etc. are paid from the Troop's general funds.
 Scouts are required to have a uniform, and all costs associated to the uniform are the responsibility of the Scout's family.

 The BSA requires that every Troop register its Scouts every year.
-As such, for existing Troop 138 Scouts the Troop collects the following payments from each family over the course of the Scouting year, which is January to December.
+As such, for existing Troop 138 Scouts the Troop collects the payments listed below from each family over the course of the Scouting year, which is January to December.
 Of the total, $133 goes toward the Scouts registration and the other $67 goes towards Troop costs such as insurance, ,erit and rank badges, trailer maintenance, camping equipment, camping supplies (toilet paper, paper towels, cleaning supplies, etc.).

 November 1 - $100 for the upcoming Scouting year, plus any outstanding balance from the current year that wasn't paid in October